 Retail in Bangladesh is quickly growing and becoming more organized.
 With Bangladesh being one of the fastest-growing economies in the world and transitioning into a middle-income economy, the change is also bringing with it some major implications for the retail industry.
 Organized retail, greater value, and more immersive experience is slowly being sought after as the standard of living in the country increases.
 The urban population is ready for an immersive and dynamic shopping experience.

 As the global retail industry is undergoing massive changes, the retail industry of Bangladesh faces the challenge of not only developing itself but also taking into account the massive shifts undertaken by the experienced players in retail worldwide.
-Today, consumers are more inclined to shop online and on social media, research online before making a purchase, and using alternate payment methods such as digital wallets and more.
+Today, consumers are more inclined to shop online and on social media, research online before making a purchase, as well as using alternative payment methods such as digital wallets, PayPal (consider using this Paypal fees calculator if you are thinking about taking this route), and more.
 To that extent, a concerted effort by the retailers of the country can bring about the changes needed to propel retail to the global stage.

 EVOLUTION OF RETAIL